chpoit/utsushis-charm/README.md

 - If you ran everything and got new corrections in the [`skill_corrections.csv`](skill_corrections.csv) file, consider creating a pull request to add them for others.
 - If you feel like contributing anything, go ahead and submit a pull request I'll be happy to take a look and decide if it's something worth adding.

 # TODOS:
-- ~~Figure out what kind of demonic ritual I have to do to encode charms in the same way as the website.~~ Kinda that, but now actually port it.
-  - Js2Py has different behavior "somewhere"
-  - I really don't want to reverse engineer what appers to be a minified react app.
-  - Current solution adds NodeJS as a dep, but it saves a lot of "advanced" manipulation
-  - Use Selenium to call website so that I dont "distribute" the code I don't own
 - Throw out Google Tesseract/Try newer version
   - Version 4 works great, this is going on the backburner for a while
   - Version 3 has trouble with quite a few words (Slugger, Recovery, Earplugs, Counterstrike, Maestro, etc)